Personal Finance Resources: Financial Education & Literacy

 Many runners pursue their hobby alone.
 They tackle those long training runs by themselves and may even see their runs as necessary “me” time.
 However, that doesn’t mean they can’t benefit from advice from those who have “been there, done that.”
 Experienced marathon runners can provide a wealth of knowledge about training that can help you finish the race, such as how to deal with cramps, where to find porta-potties on the course, and when to fuel.

-Whether you’ve run ten marathons, or you’re training for your first, you’ll discover many lessons along the way that can carry into other parts of your life.
-Remember to check out our WalletWorks page for more money-management tips that can help get your finances in shape, too.
+Whether you’ve run ten marathons, or you’re training for your first, you’ll discover many lessons along the way that can carry you into other parts of your life.
+Remember to check out our Resource Center page for more money-management tips that can help get your finances in shape, too.